Gamocosm/Gamocosm/README.md

 I use [Podman][podman] instead of Docker, but, at least for these development instructions, they should work by simply replacing `podman` with `docker`.

+The steps marked with "directory sensitive" should be run from inside the root of the Gamocosm repository.

+#### Container Setup
+1. Install Podman: `sudo dnf install podman`.
+1. Create the database container:
+	`podman create --name gamocosm-database --env "POSTGRES_USER=$DATABASE_USER" --env "POSTGRES_PASSWORD=$DATABASE_PASSWORD" --publish 127.0.0.1:5432:5432 docker.io/postgres:14.5`.
+1. Create the Redis container:
+	`podman create --name gamocosm-redis --publish 127.0.0.1:6379:6379 docker.io/redis:7.0.4`.
+1. Start the containers:
+	`podman start gamocosm-database gamocosm-redis`.

+#### Ruby Setup
+I recommend using [rbenv][rbenv] to manage Ruby installations.

 1. Install dependencies to build Ruby - this depends on your system.
-	For a Fedora 36 Server image, the following was sufficient for me: `sudo dnf install openssl-devel perl zlib-devel`.
+	For a Fedora 36 Server image, the following was sufficient for me:
+	`sudo dnf install openssl-devel perl zlib-devel`.
 1. Install [rbenv][rbenv] and [ruby-build][ruby-build].
 	Read their docs for up to date instructions.
-But as of 2022 August 28:
+	But, as of 2022 August 28:
 	- Run `git clone https://github.com/rbenv/rbenv.git ~/.rbenv`.
 	- Add `$HOME/.rbenv/bin` to your `$PATH`, usually done in `~/.bashrc`.

 		On recent versions of Fedora, `~/.bashrc` sources any files in the directory `~/.bashrc.d` (if it exists), so you don't have to edit `.bashrc` directly.
 		(To create the directory, run `mkdir ~/.bashrc.d`.)
 		For example, run ` echo 'PATH="$HOME/.rbenv/bin:$PATH"' >> ~/.bashrc.d/rbenv` (you can replace `~/.bashrc.d/rbenv` with `~/.bashrc` to modify `.bashrc` directly).
-	- Additionally, add `eval "$(rbenv init - bash)"` to your shell: `echo 'eval "$(rbenv init - bash)"' >> ~/.bashrc.d/rbenv` (again, you may choose to modify `.bashrc` directly).
+	- Additionally, add `eval "$(rbenv init - bash)"` to your shell:
+		`echo 'eval "$(rbenv init - bash)"' >> ~/.bashrc.d/rbenv` (again, you may choose to modify `.bashrc` directly).
 	- Restart (close and reopen) your shell for the changes to take effect.
-	- Create the plugins directory for rbenv: `mkdir ~/.rbenv/plugins`.
+	- Create the plugins directory for rbenv:
+		`mkdir ~/.rbenv/plugins`.
-	- Get ruby-build: `git clone https://github.com/rbenv/ruby-build.git ~/.rbenv/plugins/ruby-build`.
+	- Get ruby-build:
+		`git clone https://github.com/rbenv/ruby-build.git ~/.rbenv/plugins/ruby-build`.
-	- Check that ruby-build has been installed correctly: `rbenv install --list`.
+	- Check that ruby-build has been installed correctly:
+		`rbenv install --list`.
-1. Install Ruby 3.1.2: `rbenv install` inside this project root directory (it reads `.ruby-version`).
+1. (directory sensitive) Install Ruby 3.1.2:
+	`rbenv install` (it reads `.ruby-version`).
-1. Check that `ruby -v` inside this project gives you version 3.1.2.
+1. (directory sensitive) Check that `ruby -v` gives you version 3.1.2.
-1. Install dependencies to build gems: `sudo dnf install libpq-devel`.
+1. Install dependencies to build gems:
+	`sudo dnf install libpq-devel`.
-1. Install gem dependencies: `bundle install`.
+1. (directory sensitive) Install gem dependencies:
+	`bundle install`.

+#### Gamocosm Setup
+All the commands in this section are "directory sensitive" (should be run in the project root).

 1. Generate SSH keys; Gamocosm expects a passphraseless `id_gamocosm` private key in the project root.

 	Typically, a passphrase is used to encrypt private keys on the local filesystem, and you would be interactively prompted to provide the passphrase when using the key.